mbridak/not1mm/README.md

 - [CTRL-Esc] Stops cwdaemon from sending Morse.
 - [PgUp] Increases the cw sending speed.
 - [PgDown] Decreases the cw sending speed.
-- [CTRL-PgUp] Jump to the next spot above the current VFO cursor in the bandmap window.
+- [Arrow-Up] Jump to the next spot above the current VFO cursor in the bandmap window.
-- [CTRL-PgDown] Jump to the next spot below the current VFO cursor in the bandmap window.
+- [Arrow-Down] Jump to the next spot below the current VFO cursor in the bandmap window.
 - [TAB] Move cursor to the right one field.
 - [Shift-Tab] Move cursor left One field.
 - [SPACE] When in the callsign field, will move the input to the first field needed for the exchange.